Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansCivil RightsGovernment & PoliticsSettlements & Settlers.
 A significant historical year for this entry is 1915.

 Location.
 38° 52.853′ N, 77° 10.529′ W. Marker is in Falls Church, Virginia.
-Marker is on South Maple Avenue just north of Wallace Street, on the left when traveling west.
+It is on South Maple Avenue just north of Wallace Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 315 S Maple Ave, Falls Church VA 22046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dr. Edwin Bancroft Henderson (1883-1977) (here, next to this marker); Plans to Fight the Ordinance (here, next to this marker); Sears Kit Home (here, next to this marker); The ordinance passed… (here, next to this marker); Home of Mary Ellen Meriwether (Miss Nellie) and Dr. Edwin B. Henderson (EB) (here, next to this marker); In 2013 (here, next to this marker); Betsy Read (1846-1895) (a few steps from this marker); Harriet Brice (1824 - 1913) (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Dr. Edwin Bancroft Henderson (1883-1977) (here, next to this marker); Plans to Fight the Ordinance (here, next to this marker); Sears Kit Home (here, next to this marker); The ordinance passed… (here, next to this marker); Home of Mary Ellen Meriwether (Miss Nellie) and Dr. Edwin B. Henderson (EB) (here, next to this marker); In 2013 (here, next to this marker); Betsy Read (1846-1895) (a few steps from this marker); Harriet Brice (1824 - 1913) (a few steps from this marker).
 Touch for a list and map of all markers in Falls Church.

 Paid Advertisement